Alternating Current (AC) vs Direct Current (DC), the guide for you

 DSO Nano V3: A portable DC coupling capable oscilloscope for voltage measurements

-The DSO Nano V3 is a simple to use and compact oscilloscope that meets the basic demands of users ranging from school lab tests, electric engineering, etc.
+The DSO Nano V3 is a simple-to-use and compact oscilloscope that meets the basic demands of users ranging from school lab tests, electric engineering, etc.

 Product Features: